 The project sponsor is responsible for assuring the conformity of FHWA/FTA projects and regionally significant projects in the RTP or TIP for which hot spot analysis is required.
 The project sponsor is also responsible for distributing draft and final project environmental documents prepared by the project sponsor to other agencies.
 It is the responsibility of the project sponsor to consult with the affected transportation and air quality agencies prior to making a project level conformity determination.
 These activities occur during the project design planning phase.

 40 CFR 93.108 Transportation plans and TIPs must be fiscally constrained.

-Fiscal constraint is described and affirmed in the 2042 RTP and the 2018-2021 TIP.
+Fiscal constraint is described and affirmed in the 2045 RTP.

 Consultation